greenbird/piri/docs/introduction.md

 `otherwise` can also be used to specify should happen if the condition is `false`.
 If `otherwise` is not provided then output will be the original value.

-## Chain if statements and add to attribute object aswell.
+### Chain if statements ++

-If statements is a list of `if statement` objects.
+`if_statements` is a list of `if statement` objects.
 We designed it like this so that we can chain them.
 The output of the first one will be the input of the next one.

 the `mapping` object is not the only one that can have if statements, the `attribute` can also have them.
 This allows for some interesting combinations.